 Bovine TB was detected in at least six game farms in Montana in the early 1990's.
-Infected farmed fallow deer were found positive in Sheridan and Richland counties, and infected farmed elk were found in Granite, Park, Big Horn, and Carter counties.
-In 1993, after the disease was confirmed in captive elk on the Big Horn County game farm, an effort was made to survey free-ranging wildlife in the area for the disease.
+Infected farmed fallow deer were found in Sheridan and Richland counties, and infected farmed elk were found in Granite, Park, Big Horn, and Carter counties.
+In 1993, after the disease was confirmed in captive elk on the game farm in Big Horn county, an effort was made to survey free-ranging wildlife in the area for the disease.
 Forty-one mule deer and three white-tailed deer were collected from an adjacent cattle ranch from November 1993 through January 1994, and samples were submitted for bTB testing.
-Two mule deer had suspicious lesions consistent with bTB infection.
+Two of the mule deer had suspicious lesions consistent with bTB infection.
 M. bovis was isolated from lymph nodes of one of those deer.
-M. bovis has also been detected in a few coyotes in that area.
+M. bovis was also detected in a few coyotes in that area.
 In August 1994, additional wildlife surveillance efforts were carried out and 130 mule deer, 15 white-tailed deer, 15 coyotes, 1 pronghorn antelope, 1 elk, 3 porcupines, and 1 rabbit were collected.
-Bovine TB was detected in just one of the 15 coyotes sampled during this effort.
-In 1995, 7 coyotes were collected for testing, and bTB was detected in 1 of those coyotes.
+Bovine TB was only detected in one of the 15 coyotes sampled during this effort.
+In 1995, bTB was detected in 1 of 7 coyotes collected for testing.
 Little wildlife surveillance was conducted around the other game farms, in part due to low wildlife densities in those areas.